SquareGPS/navixy-api/docs/panel-api/getting-started.md

     ```

-And you’ll get answer like this:
+And you'll get answer like this:

 ```json
 {